ARoska/data-structures-and-algorithms/code-challenges/C#/FIFOAnimalShelter/README.md

 ------------------------------

 ## Description
 Create a class called AnimalShelter which holds only dogs and cats.
 The shelter operates using a first-in, first-out approach.
-If a cat or dog isn’t preferred, return whichever animal has been waiting in the shelter the longest.
+If a cat or dog isnâ€™t preferred, return whichever animal has been waiting in the shelter the longest.

 ------------------------------